The Little Witch: Origin

 According to the author himself, the story of the Little Witch first came to life through bedtime stories he made up for his three daughters to take away their fear of evil witches.
 After retelling the stories at school and them becoming quite popular, he started writing them down.

 In January 2013, a new edition planned by the "Thienemann Verlag" became subject of several media reports.
 In this new edition a few words were intended to be changed, words which were, according to the publisher, in need of modernization with respect to modern language use.

 As examples the German words Neger, wichsen and Zigeuner were mentioned, all words that, stated by the publisher, are no longer used nor understood in their original semantic context.

-The changes to the original werde developed in cooperation with the author's family, that had rejected any text adjustments at first.
+The changes to the original were developed in cooperation with the author's family, that had rejected any text adjustments at first.
 The new edition was released in July 2013.